Percolation and isoperimetry on roughly transitive graphs: Proof of the

 \section{Proof of the \nameref{lemma:joao}}

-As we mentioned above, the most innovative step in proving Theorem~\ref{thm:p_c<1} was the intermediate \nameref{lemma:joao}, that we now prove.
+As we mentioned above, the most innovative step in proving Corollary~\ref{thm:p_c<1} was the intermediate \nameref{lemma:joao}, that we now prove.
 The argument is split into three main steps that can be informally described as follows.

 \emph{Step 1.} Suppose we have two sets $A^0, A^1$ which are separated as in the definition of $ \S(o,L_{k+1})$.
 We first show that paths connecting $A^0$ to $A^1$ necessarily cross a separation event at the smaller scale $L_k$.
 This is explained in Subsection~\ref{ss:path}.